+Axioms \ref{item:dfs_curve_complexes}, \ref{item:dfs_nesting}, \ref{item:dfs_orthogonal} and \ref{item:dfs_complexity} are clear (an elementary exposition of the Lipschitz condition for subsurface projections is provided in \cite[Lemma 2.5]{MasurMinsky:II}, and the projections have quasiconvex image because they are coarsely surjective).
 Both parts of axiom \ref{item:dfs_transversal} can be found in \cite{Behrstock:asymptotic}.
 The nesting part is elementary, and a short elementary proof in the overlapping case was obtained by Leininger and can be found in \cite{Mangahas:UU}.

 Axiom \ref{item:dfs:bounded_geodesic_image} was proven in \cite{MasurMinsky:II}, and an elementary proof is available in \cite{Webb:BGI}.
 In fact, in the aforementioned papers it is proven that there exists a constant $C$ so that for any subsurface $W$, markings $x,y$ and geodesic from $\pi_W(x)$ to $\pi_W(y)$ the following holds.
 If $V\nest W$ and $V\neq W$ satisfies $d_V(x,y)\geq C$ then some curve along the given geodesic does not intersect $\partial V$.
 This implies Axiom \ref{item:dfs_large_link_lemma}, since we can take the $T_i$ to be the complements of curves appearing along the aforementioned geodesic.